Jori Berger-Greenstein, PhD

 Q: Please describe your theoretical orientation and teaching philosophy.

 A: I espouse a cognitive-behavioral approach.
 I believe strongly that the ways in which we interpret information and events inform our emotions and ways of navigating the world.
-I believe that these interpretations are influenced by experiences over the course of one’s lifetime, but are amenable to intervention.
-I also believe strongly in the importance of humanistic philosophy, which I infuse into my work, focusing on the importance of empathy, genuineness, and humanness.
+I believe that these interpretations are influenced by experiences over the course of one’s lifetime, and are amenable to intervention.
+I also believe strongly in the importance of a humanistic philosophy, which I infuse into my work, focusing on the importance of empathy, genuineness, and humanness.
+I also value narrative therapy and narrative ethics.

 My philosophy of teaching emphasizes the importance of setting high expectations for students, as well as myself.
-I believe that the best courses are those characterized by a team effort.
+I believe that the best courses are those characterized by a collaborative learning environment, growth mindset, and respect for differences.
 I am also a strong proponent of experiential learning and focusing my teaching on developing and strengthening skills related to the work students are and will be doing.

 Q: What do you enjoy most about teaching in the Mental Health Counseling and Behavioral Medicine Program?

 A: I think we have a terrific program!
 I like that I have a job with a lot of variety and get to do a bit of everything.
-On any given day I am meeting with students, responding to a clinical issue with a patient, teaching a class, meeting with fellow faculty members, or developing activities for class.
-I enjoy working with my colleagues, and as Curriculum Director, work very closely with our external course educators, who are a very important part of our program.
+On any given day I am meeting with students, responding to a clinical issue with a patient, teaching a class, meeting with fellow faculty members, or developing activities for a course.
+I am lucky to work with colleagues, strongly committed to the educational enterprise and the integrity of our field.
 Developing new and innovative ways of teaching energizes me.
 Mentoring students as they learn and take on responsibilities throughout their time with us is very compelling, and maintaining ties with our alumni, and hearing about the wonderful work they do, is extremely meaningful for me.